Rep. Donalds: Harris Can't Distance Herself From Biden

-Donalds believes former President Donald Trump is the favorite to win, for reasons including Harris’s lack of policy discussion, current polling, and her position as Vice President under Biden.
+Donalds believes former President Donald Trump is the favorite to win, for reasons including Harris' lack of policy discussion, current polling, and her position as vice president under Biden.

-Donalds also argued that the current Biden-Harris administration, and Harris’s administration should she win the presidency, would consist of many holdovers from the Obama-Biden administration.
+Donalds also argued that the current Biden-Harris administration, and Harris' administration should she win the presidency, would consist of many holdovers from the Obama-Biden administration.

 "Now you're looking at Kamala Harris.
 The rumors are already circulating that she's looking at people to hold over from the current administration now," Donalds said.